A universal characterization of higher algebraic K-theory: Connective -theory

 (where $E$ denotes Waldhausen's category of cofiber sequences in $\aC$ with first term in the image of $\aA$ and cofiber in the image of $\aB$).
 Now Waldhausen's additivity theorem implies the desired splitting on $K$-theory. \end{proof}

 So far, all of our comparison results assume that the Waldhausen category we are working with arises as a subcategory of a model category.
-In fact, we can extend our comparison and functoriality results to Waldhausen categories $\aC$ such that cofibrations admit (not necessarily functorial) factorizations and which are {\em DKHS-saturated} (i.e., such that a map $f$ is a weak equivalence in $\aC$ if and only if its image in the homotopy category is an isomorphism).
+In fact, we can extend our comparison and functoriality results to Waldhausen categories $\aC$ such that all maps admit (not necessarily functorial) factorizations as cofibrations followed by weak equivalences and which are {\em DKHS-saturated} (i.e., such that a map $f$ is a weak equivalence in $\aC$ if and only if its image in the homotopy category is an isomorphism).
 We do this as follows, using a construction due to Cisinski \cite[\S 4]{Cisinski}.

+\begin{lemma} Let $\aC$ be a Waldhausen category with factorization and weak equivalences that are DKHS-saturated.
+Then there exists a Waldhausen category $\aM(\aC)$ and a DK-equivalence $\aC \to \aM(\aC)$ which is natural in weakly exact functors. \end{lemma}

-Given a Waldhausen category $\aC$, let $\aP(\aC)$ denote here the pointed simplicial presheaves on $\aC$ with the projective model structure (i.e., weak equivalences and fibrations are determined pointwise).
-We can localize $\aP(\aC)$ at the set of presheaves which are pointwise Kan complexes, preserve weak equivalences, and take homotopy cocartesian squares in $\aC$ to homotopy pullback squares in $\aP(\aC)$; denote this category by $\aP_{\ex}(\aC)$.
+\begin{proof} Given a Waldhausen category $\aC$, let $\aP(\aC)$ denote here the pointed simplicial presheaves on $\aC$ with the projective model structure (i.e., weak equivalences and fibrations are determined pointwise).
+We can successively localize $\aP(\aC)$ to produce a category of presheaves which are pointwise Kan complexes, preserve weak equivalences, and take homotopy cocartesian squares in $\aC$ to homotopy pullback squares in $\aP(\aC)$; denote this category by $\aP_{\ex}(\aC)$~\cite[4.10]{Cisinski}.
 Let $\aM(\aC)$ denote the full subcategory of the localized category consisting of the objects which are cofibrant and weakly equivalent to representable presheaves; this can be regarded as a Waldhausen category, inheriting structure from the model structure on $\aP_{\ex}(\aC)$.

-The Yoneda embedding induces a DK-equivalence $\aC \to \aM(\aC)$, and so an equivalence $K(\aC) \to K(\aM(\aC))$ \cite{BM4, Cisinski, ToenVezzosi}.
-Moreover, a weakly exact functor $\aC \to \aC'$ induces a left Quillen functor $\aP_{\ex}(\aC) \to \aP_{\ex}(\aC')$ by left Kan extension, and hence an exact functor $\aM(\aC) \to \aM(\aC')$ by restriction.
-Since the category $\aM(\aC)$ satisfies the hypothesis of Theorem~\ref{thm:kconsistency}, we obtain a comparison of the $K$-theory of Waldhausen categories that are saturated and admit factorization to the associated $K$-theory of $\i$-categories, natural in weakly exact functors.
+The Yoneda embedding induces a DK-equivalence $\aC \to \aM(\aC)$~\cite[4.11]{Cisinski}, and a weakly exact functor $\aC \to \aC'$ induces a left Quillen functor $\aP_{\ex}(\aC) \to \aP_{\ex}(\aC')$ by left Kan extension, and hence an exact functor $\aM(\aC) \to \aM(\aC')$ by restriction. \end{proof}

+As a corollary, we have the following result comparing of the $K$-theory of Waldhausen categories that are DHKS-saturated and admit factorization to the associated $K$-theory of $\i$-categories.